First round now closed

-Artists and creative practitioners with an interest in working in the public realm are invited to propose ideas to transform sites nominated by the residents of Waltham Forest as part of Making Places.
+We’ll be inviting artists and creative practitioners with an interest in working in the public realm to propose ideas to transform sites nominated by the residents of Waltham Forest.

-The Open Call, managed in partnership with Create London is for artists, architects, designers, landscape gardeners, collectives and creative practitioners from anywhere in the UK to propose an idea for one or more of the nominated sites with a long-term physical installation or intervention.
+The open call, managed in partnership with Create London will be for artists, architects, designers, landscape gardeners, collectives and creative practitioners from anywhere in the UK to propose an idea for one or more of the nominated sites with a long-term physical installation or intervention.

 Ideas might include: lighting installations, growing spaces, sculptures, play equipment, outdoor furniture or other interventions which will revitalise and improve the site and surrounding area.